subtext/persistables/README.md

 ## 🧠 Core Concept

-Extend your domain models from `Subtext\Persistable`, and add attributes to inform the factory how to save your data.
+Extend your domain models from `Persistable`, and add attributes informing the factory how to save your data.

 ```php
 namespace Subtext\Persistables;